cbirdlab/radBARCODER/README.md

 All of the following files should be in a single directory:

-* *Mitochondrial genomes*

-  * The mitochondrial genomes that you want to compare your data to should be in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format with 1 sequence, not 1 sequence per gene region.
-There should be a common pattern in name of these files, such as `*_mtGenomes.fasta` to allow `radBARCODER` to work correctly.
-1 genome per file.

-  * One mitochondrial genome should be selected to be the reference [FASTA](https://en.wikipedia.org/wiki/FASTA_format) with 1 sequence, not 1 sequence per gene region.
-This is the file used to make the [binary alignment maps](https://en.wikipedia.org/wiki/Binary_Alignment_Map) from your NGS data.
-The reference can be one of the mitochondrial genomes defined above or not.

-* *locus-specific fasta files*

-  * If you also want to include incomplete mitochondrial sequences in the alignment, you need a single fasta file with as many sequences as you wish.
-These sequences do not need to be aligned.

 * *`*bam` files*

   * Your NGS data should be in the form of binary alignment maps ([BAM](https://en.wikipedia.org/wiki/Binary_Alignment_Map)) that have been created using your NGS data and the reference mitochondrial genome.
 The `bam` file should also be indexed (see [tabix](https://github.com/samtools/tabix)).
 1 `bam` and 1 `bam.bai` per individual.
 The following naming format is assumed: `Population*UniqueID*bam`.
 If you want guidance on making the `bam` files, then scroll down to the detailed instructions that begin after the quick start instructions.